-Biology Comprehensive Major: Pre-Nursing Emphasis
+Biology Comprehensive Major: Pre-Health Emphasis

 Program Requirements

-The Pre-Nursing Emphasis requires a minimum of 54 credits including the 26-credit Biology Nucleus, 17 additional credits in Biology, and 11 credits of supporting courses.
+The Pre-Health Emphasis requires a minimum of 54 credits including the 26-credit Biology Nucleus, 17 additional credits in Biology, and 11 credits of supporting courses.
 Appropriate microbiology, chemistry, and physics courses should be selected in consultation with an advisor.

 All Biology majors require the 26-credit Biology Nucleus.